s223929/41934---Advanced-BIM-Materials/A5/README.md

 ### Your learning experience for the concept you focused on (answered by the group)
 - _Identify your own level at the beginning of this course and where you ended_

-At the start of the course, we were all relatively new to BIM and had only worked with it as BIM modellers.
-By the end, we gained more confidence in analysing and working with BIM models and developed a clearer understanding of both the advantages and challenges of BIM.
-We now consider our level to be _Self Learners_ of BIM.
+At the start of the course, we were all relatively new to BIM and had only worked with it as BIM modellers in a few previous courses.
+By the end of this course, we have gained more confidence in analysing and working with BIM models and developed a clearer understanding of both the advantages and challenges of BIM.
+We now consider ourselves to be at the _Self Learners_ level of BIM.

 - _What else do you still need to learn?_

-We still need to improve our understanding of how BIM-related data and information connect and how to streamline these processes in practice.
+We still need to improve our understanding of how BIM-related data and information connect and how to streamline these processes in practice and across disciplines.

 - _How you might use OpenBIM in the future?_